Morning, Thursday, 13th March 2025

 This conference will focus on children in care in Scotland and progress in delivering The Promise, looking at the practicality of achieving its 2030 targets.

-We are pleased to be able to include a keynote session with Fraser McKinlay, Chief Executive, The Promise.
+We are pleased to be able to include a keynote session with Fraser McKinlay, Chief Executive, The Promise Scotland.

-Delegates will discuss opportunities for multi-agency coordination to ensure than plans continue to progress and how this can best be measured and tracked.
-It comes with the recent publication of Plan 24-30 which sets out roles and responsibilities, changes that might be needed to meet key targets, and deadlines.
-We also expect discussion on implications of measures recently coming into force through the Children (Care and Justice) (Scotland) Act, including the impact of aims to improve support for young people in care and their families.
+Delegates will discuss opportunities for multi-agency coordination to ensure that plans continue to progress, and how this can best be measured and tracked.
+It comes with the recent publication of Plan 24-30, which sets out roles and responsibilities, changes that might be needed to meet key targets, and deadlines for implementation.
+We also expect discussion on implications of measures that recently came into force through the Children (Care and Justice) (Scotland) Act, including the impact of aims to improve support for young people in care and their families.

-Sessions will also examine milestones already reached from Plan 21-2, looking at outcomes in the context of recent reports from Who Cares?
+It will be an opportunity to discuss budget allocations to support the delivery of The Promise, including priorities for utilising funding announced in the recent Scottish Budget.
+Sessions will also examine milestones already reached from Plan 21-24, looking at outcomes in the context of recent reports from Who Cares?
 Scotland and COSLA highlighting concerns over implementation.
-Areas for discussion include findings on the need to provide comprehensive support systems for those in care, alongside long-term stable housing solutions for care leavers, increased training and support for the care workforce to increase capacity, and improved coordination and collaboration between agencies and services to provide holistic support for care-experienced children.
+Areas for discussion include the need to provide comprehensive support systems for those in care, stable, long-term housing for care leavers, increased training and support for the care workforce to increase capacity, and improved coordination and collaboration between agencies and services to provide holistic support for care-experienced children.

-Further sessions look at how to improve outcomes for care leavers, looking at how to improve education attainment levels, address mental health concerns and stigmatism, alongside increasing access to housing and job opportunities.
-The role of local government and the third sector will be considered, especially in the context of the National Care Service (Scotland) Bill which is currently progressing through the Scottish Parliament, to identify how collaboration and good practice can drive forward meaningful change.
+Further sessions look at how to improve outcomes for care leavers, including how to improve education attainment levels, address mental health concerns and stigma, and increase access to housing and job opportunities.
+The role of local government and the third sector will be considered, especially in the context of the National Care Service (Scotland) Bill which is currently progressing through the Scottish Parliament, and aims to identify how collaboration and good practice can drive forward meaningful change